Guerra24/Firefox-UWP-Style/README.md

 # Firefox UWP Style

-This is a very visually simple theme that follows UWP styling with the accent color and gray-on-black elements, combines both while remaining original.
+This is a very visually simple theme that follows MDL2 styling with the accent color and gray-on-black elements, combines both while remaining original.

 ## Install